Jessica Hanlon | NCC | MHC-LP | ADHD-CCSP

 02

-Hyperactive-Impulsive Type (ADHD-H)
+Hyperactive-Impulsive Type (ADHD-HI)

 This type is the life of the party because they can’t sit still.